tgstation/tgstation/tgui/docs/tutorial-and-examples.md

 recommend getting yourself introduced to
 [React and JSX](https://reactjs.org/docs/introducing-jsx.html).

+**A note about file location.** For the purposes of this tutorial, place your interface file in `tgui\packages\tgui\interfaces`.
+This allows TGUI to recognize the interface that you specified above.

 A React component is not a regular HTML template.
 A component is a javascript function, which accepts a `props` object (that contains properties passed to a component) and a `context` object (which is